Hiking in the Fannie Stebbins Memorial Wildlife Refuge: Longmeadow, Massachusetts

 The trails in the refuge make for an easy hike and will take you across scenic meadows, forest, and floodplains that depending on the season can be somewhat wet and muddy in places.

-Thanks to the local Boy Scout Troop of Longmeadow there are a number of elevated boardwalk sections and bridges to get you over the more difficult areas.
-This is a floodplain and wetlands area, so expect to come across a number of ponds and marshy areas.
+Thanks to the local Boy Scout Troop of Longmeadow there are a few elevated boardwalk sections and bridges to get you over the more difficult areas.
+This is a floodplain and wetlands area, so expect to come across several ponds and marshy areas.

 The ideal launching point for a hike in the refuge starts at the corner of Bark Haul Road and Pondside Road.
 Bark Haul Road is accessible from Route 5, otherwise known as Longmeadow Street.
 You can also access the refuge by taking Emerson Road off of Route 5 and then taking a left onto Pondside Road.
 At the corner simply park on the side of the street and head to the giant map that shows the various trails (photo at top of article).
 There is also an interesting water level marker here that shows the high water level during some of the more notorious hurricanes to strike southern New England.